Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 Customer satisfaction measures how happy the customers are with your products, services, and capabilities.

-A customer journey is the complete sum of experience that the customer goes through while interacting with your brand and its services.
+A customer journey is the complete sum of experience that the customer goes through from pre sales to after-sales while interacting with your brand and its services.
 Every touchpoint has the potential of changing your customer’s mind.
+The human interaction capabilities of your organization are put through a good test here.

 In this process, you realize that a lack of proper stocks could be to blame.
-Looking at your competitors, you realize that each store has 2-3 months worth of supply kept in advance.
+Looking at your competitors, you realize that each store has 2-3 months’ worth of supply kept in advance and is more preferred by your customer segment.

 You also find out that your store isn’t publicized well.
 Since there are shops that have been around longer and functioned smoothly, your clients pick them over you.